INeoBYTEI/pa1414_studybuddy/README.md

 # Step-by-Step Setup
 ## Step 1:
 Download the project file and place it in a directory that your terminal can access.
-Change the 'dot.env' file in the backend folder to just '.env': \
+Change the 'dot.env' file in the backend folder to just '.env'

 ## Step 2:
 In your terminal, place yourself in the project's file directory.